mhwlng/fipha/README.md

 # Sensor History

-Any (numeric value) sensor that has [history integration](https://www.home-assistant.io/integrations/history/) enabled in home assistant, can be displayed on the flight instrument panel on up to 5 pages selected via a pop-up menu.
+Any (numeric value) sensor that has [history integration](https://www.home-assistant.io/integrations/history/) enabled in home assistant, can be displayed on the flight instrument panel, on up to 5 pages, selected via a pop-up menu.

 ![History1](https://i.imgur.com/arcd2Ve.png)